 Wilder defines his beliefs about the meaning of art through the term Conditionalism.
 The conditional tense (or mood) in languages is used to refer to a hypothetical state of affairs or to discuss what would happen under certain circumstances.
 Thus, a Conditionalist is one who is concerned with understanding a range of perspectives through dialogue with others who may perceive events and the world around them in different ways.
 Before it was appreciated for its aesthetic qualities, art (in its diverse array of expressions) was used as a way to facilitate the communication of ideas.
 Therefore, as a Conditionalist, Wilder seeks to employ his work in creating a forum to celebrate art as dialogue where individuals can share their perspectives on issues in the community and across the world.

 Originally from Arizona, Aaron Wilder has also lived in Chicago, Los Angeles, San Francisco, Washington, DC, and France and currently resides in Roswell, New Mexico.
 Wilder has been creating art since 2002 and has shown at exhibitions in Arizona, California, Colorado, Connecticut, Florida, Georgia, Illinois, Kentucky, Maryland, Massachusetts, Missouri, New Hampshire, New Jersey, New York, North Carolina, Oklahoma, Ohio, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Virginia, and Washington, DC as well as Italy.
-Wilder received his MFA from the San Francisco Art Institute in 2017 and has been featured in 24 solo exhibitions and 68 group exhibitions.
+Wilder received his MFA from the San Francisco Art Institute in 2017 and has been featured in 24 solo exhibitions and 77 group exhibitions.
 Venues that have displayed his work include Gallery Celtica in Phoenix, Off-Rhode Gallery in Washington, DC, SPACEWOMb Gallery in Manhattan, ARC Gallery in Chicago, the Los Angeles Center for Digital Art, Root Division in San Francisco, and Saint Mary’s College Museum of Art in Moraga, California.

 Photo credit: Johnnie Lujan